 St. Theophan the Recluse

 St. Theophan the Recluse (1815-1894) was born George Govorov in central Russia, near Orlov.
-His father was a parish priest, and his father sent him to seminary to be trained to be a priest as well.
+His father who was a parish priest sent him to seminary to be trained to be a priest as well.
 He attended the Kiev Theological Academy, receiving the best theological education available.
-He took monastic vows, and after the vows and tonsuring, he met the staretz (holy elder, spiritual guide) Parthenii at the Kiev Caves Lavra (monastery), and later wrote about this meeting:
+He took monastic vows, and after the vows and tonsuring, he met the staretz Parthenii at the Kiev Caves Lavra (monastery).

 After returning to Russia, he later became Bishop, first of Tambov, then of Vladimir.
 But after only seven years as a Bishop, he resigned his position and retired to a monastery at Vysha where he lived simply, secluded in only two rooms, for 28 years, spending his life in prayer and silence.